TryingToPhxIt/Scylla-Xandra-Guide/README/5_using_xandra.md

 ###  Order

-Order matters.
+Variables and Values in queries pair up in the order they are assigned.

 For setting defaults, values can be hardcoded like the status values below.
 Rather than type all values in a row, split them into groups and mark them with `-- flags`.

 Omitting a value will set it to null in Scylla, `status_reason` could be omitted from the query entirely, and would default to null.